herotechcourse/kotlin-blackjack/README.md

 - [x] **Create GameJudge Object**
   - [x] Should contain a method to calculate the final hand of each player and dealer.
   - [x] Should set the result of the game for each player and dealer.
+- [ ] **Create Bet value Class**
+  - [ ] Should contain a Double with the bet value.
+  - [ ] The Class should be immutable.
+  - [ ] Implement methods to execute operations on the class and return a new Instance to promote immutability
 ### Controller
 - [x] Create Game Controller
   - [x] Should call the InputView to get the player names